2025 Social Security Benefits Increase by 2.5%

 For example, for many recent months, the price of new cars has trended upward by nearly 17% because of vehicle shortages – and these shortages largely have been driven by a lack of key components such as semiconductors.
 The decreased supply of that one key part has subsequently led to a steep drop in the supply of new vehicles overall, dramatically increasing their prices.

-War in Ukraine also plays a substantial role in today’s inflation rates.
+War in Ukraine and Gaza also play a substantial role in today’s inflation rates.
 The war effort tremendously stresses both fuel and food supplies, in particular.
-In addition, Ukraine is a leading producer and exporter of both grains and oilseeds, on which much of the global economic market depends.
+Ukraine is a leading producer and exporter of both grains and oilseeds, on which much of the global economic market depends.

 To further complicate matters, Russia is the third-largest oil producer in the world.
 Both import bans on Russia and reduced agricultural production in Ukraine have led to rising inflation in other countries around the world because the supply of both commodities is dramatically strained.
 Inflation effects around the world include higher energy prices and reduced confidence in the economy and financial markets.
 This is complicated by the fact that the global economy already was suffering from pandemic-driven inflation.